North Country Regional Competition

 Any idea, technology, product, and/or service that relates to apps, informational technology, software, and/or internet applications in for profit enterprises.
 If the value that your idea or technology provided lies in the creation of or is delivered through an app, then you belong in this category.

-- Examples: An app that helps pairs potential roommates, a website/app that uses social media to collect payments from friends, a web service designed to tailor resumes for specific jobs, a file sharing service, an app or website that aggregates data and reviews about solar panel installers.
+- Examples: An app that helps pair potential roommates, a website/app that uses social media to collect payments from friends, a web service designed to tailor resumes for specific jobs, a file sharing service, an app or website that aggregates data and reviews about solar panel installers.

 - Social Entrepreneurship/Non-Profit

 Any idea, product, and/or service that addresses a social need, for which profit is not the primary motivation, or provides a product/service for nonprofits.
-If formed, the venture would be either a Benefit corporation or be eligible for 501(c) status.
+If formed, the venture would either be a Benefit corporation or be eligible for 501(c) status.

-- Examples: Selling a good or service that raises awareness and donates significant portion of the revenues to a cause, organization that provides financial literacy training, cooperative non-profit coffee shop, bike trail, a website to connect community members with volunteer opportunities.
+- Examples: Selling a good or service that raises awareness and donates a significant portion of the revenues to a cause, organization that provides financial literacy training, cooperative non-profit coffee shop, bike trail, a website to connect community members with volunteer opportunities.